Asparagus is truly one of those hero vegetables that can transform a dish, make a dish or simply be the dish when served alone.

 As we have a little more time these days why not try breaded asparagus?
 I served mine with a sweet chili sauce.
 Pane the asparagus (cover it in plain flour, beaten egg and then seasoned breadcrumbs) and shallow fry until crispy.
 Make sure to serve when hot.

-Mid Spring is one of our favourite times on the restaurant scene as chefs from all cuisines create special dishes, sometimes whole menus, around asparagus season.
-Given that restaurants are closed due to lockdown, we’ve brought some of those recipes to you, as four top chefs from British restaurants and some of Europe’s most decadent hotels, share their favourite dishes using asparagus…
+Mid-spring is one of our favourite times on the restaurant scene as chefs from all cuisines create special dishes, sometimes whole menus, around asparagus season.
+We’ve brought you some brilliant asparagus recipes from four top chefs from British restaurants and some of Europe’s most decadent hotels, share their favourite dishes using asparagus…

 by Chef Vito Mollica at Il Palagio, Four Seasons Hotel Florence